Phoenix Park Racecourse

-Phoenix Park Racecourse is a former horse racing venue in Ireland.
+Phoenix Park Racecourse was a horse racing venue in Ireland.
 It was located in the townlands of Ashtown and Castleknock in the civil parish of Castleknock on the northern edge of the Phoenix Park in Dublin.
 The course was founded by JHH Peard, and racing began there in 1902.

 History

 From 1939 to 1950 the track was managed by Mr Peard's son Harry, and thereafter it was run by his widow Fanny.
 Mrs Peard retired in 1969, and the track closed for the first time at the end of the 1981 season.
 The course re-opened for the 1983 season, owned by a consortium that included Vincent O'Brien and Robert Sangster.
-Due to financial difficulties the track was permanently closed for racing in late 1990.
+Due to financial difficulties the track was permanently closed for racing in late 1990 and part of the land has subsequently been developed into housing.

 Racing events

 Several of Ireland's leading flat races, which later were contested at other venues, originally took place at Phoenix Park.
 These include the Irish Champion Stakes and the Phoenix Stakes.
 Other races of note held at Phoenix Park include the G III Vauxhall Trial Stakes.